smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 ## Impact on existing code

-- A new module is added to the app library, therefore, it is affected as well.
+- A new module is added to each app library, therefore, those are affected.
 - Since there are new enum elements added, it affects SDL Core.
 - It is necessary to modify the following documentation.
 1. [the iOS Guides](https://smartdevicelink.com/en/guides/iOS/displaying-a-user-interface/template-images/)